cmsmcq/gingersnap/A/worklog.md

 The actual creation of test cases is not shown; it involves repeated invocation of tcrecipes-to-testcases.xsl.

+(Addendum, next day: actually, it's tclego-to-recipes that has to be invoked multiple times.
+It was parameterized to produce only recipes of a particular style and polarity when I was working on the program grammar, because otherwise the output was excessive.
+I don't remember whether it ran out of memory too or not.)

 #### Making the test cases

 Need: